We are based in North Sulawesi, at the heart of the Coral Triangle.

 Jens has almost two decades of experience in researching and co-creating circular value chains in the global plastics industry.
 He is passionate to bring people and skills together to find solutions for ocean plastics.

-Amelia Tungka, Co-chairperson
+Amelia Tungka, Board of Trustees

-Angelique Batuna, Co-chairperson
+Angelique Batuna, Board of Supervisors

-Arjun Langitan, Co-chairperson
+Arjun Langitan, Board of Supervisors

-Mila Lahiwo, General Secretary
+Ishella Siage, General Secretary